rails753developer/ruby_eval/hamming/README.md

 # Implementation notes

+Fork this repo, once you complete your work submit a PR(pull request) with your solution

 The Hamming distance is only defined for sequences of equal length.
 If the 2 supplied sequences are of different length raise an error.

 Implement a Class that has a method that takes 2 string arguments(representing 2 sequences).
 The method should return a number indicating the Hamming distance.
 You may name the class and methods anything you choose, but follow Ruby and OOP(object oriented programming) conventions.